Smoked cabbage is one of those simple BBQ sides that surprises people.

 Smoked cabbage goes great with meats like chicken, brisket, or smoked corned beef.
 It makes a great side dish that works with lots of meals.

-Smoked Cabbage Recipe
+Smoked Cabbage (Tender & Flavor Packed) Recipe

-Smoked Cabbage recipe
+Smoked Cabbage (Tender & Flavor Packed) recipe

-Prep Time10 mins
+Prep Time 10 mins

-Cook Time1 hour
+Cook Time 1 hour

 Ingredients